geopm/theta-tutorial/QUICKSTART.md

 Please read through the features that these Agents implement, and try using them with your application.
-The agent is selected with the --geopm-agent command line option for the geopmaprun(1) command and the json policy file for each agent can be generated with the geopmagent(1) command line tool.
+The agent is selected with the --geopm-agent command line option for the geopmaprun(1) command and the JSON policy file for each agent can be generated with the geopmagent(1) command line tool.
 See links to the web version of each Agent man page:
 [geopm_agent_monitor(7)](https://geopm.github.io/man/geopm_agent_monitor.7.html),